-One should note that despite the fact that the underlying model $H_0$ in Eq.~\eqref{EqXYh} is non-interacting, our choice of Lindblad operators is what makes the whole problem interacting.
-Moreover, we also cannot make use of a Jordan-Wigner transformation which yields non-local Lindblad operators.
-Therefore our analysis is limited to finite-size exact diagonalization.
+Despite the fact that the underlying model $H_0$ in Eq.~\eqref{EqXYh} is non-interacting, the next-nearest neighbor interaction $H_1$ and our choice of Lindblad operators hinders analytical solvability and requires a numerical solution.
+Since our Lindblad operators have local nature, we also cannot use recently proposed hydrodynamic description \cite{bastianello20}.